How to Exit Python Program [4 Methods]

 4. Os._exit()

-Os._exit(), Sys.exit(), Quit(), and Exit() have same functionality as they raise the SystemExit exception.
+Os._exit(), Sys.exit(), Quit(), and Exit() have the same functionality as they raise the SystemExit exception.
 Once the Python interpreter encounters the SystemExit exception, it quits or terminates the Python program.

 Let’s see each of these Python exit commands to terminate a program.